CrayLabs/SmartSim/doc/orchestrator.rst

 Data Retrieval
 --------------
-To confirm a successful connection to the database, we retrieve the tensor we store in the Python driver script.
+To confirm a successful connection to the database, we retrieve the tensor we set from the Python driver script.
-Use the ``Client.get_tensor()`` method to retrieve the tensor by specifying the name `tensor_1` we used in the driver script to ``Client.put_tensor()``:
+Use the ``Client.get_tensor()`` method to retrieve the tensor by specifying the name `tensor_1` we used in the driver script as input to ``Client.put_tensor()``:

 .. code-block:: python